Thermodynamic Casimir Effect in the large-n limit: The free energy

 For this purpose we decompose the mass $\mathring{\tau}$ into $\mathring{\tau}=\mathring{\tau}_{\mathrm{c}}+\delta\mathring{\tau}$.
 The $\mathring{\tau}_{\mathrm{c}}$ gives the value of $\mathring{\tau}$ at which the corresponding bulk system reaches criticality and $\delta\mathring{\tau}$ gives the deviation from this critical value.
 The $\mathring{\tau}_{\mathrm{c}}$ is given by the expression \cite{Ami05}

 It is UV-divergent to the same order as $\Sigma(z)$.
 From the sum of both we now obtain a UV-convergent expression.
 We define the new quantity

 Introducing this quantity the eigensystem is given by

-To simplify the further discussion we will interpret the two terms on the right hand side of equation (\ref{eq:UvonZ}) analogue to Ref. \cite{BM77}.
+To simplify the further discussion we will interpret the two terms on the right hand side of equation (\ref{eq:UvonZ}) analogously to Ref.~\cite{BM77}.
 The first term on the right hand side is the propagator of the slab system for temperature deviations from the critical point defined by $\delta\mathring{\tau}$.
 The second term is the propagator of the corresponding bulk system at criticality where $\delta\mathring{\tau}=0$.
 With this definitions one may write equation (\ref{eq:UvonZ}) in the following form

-Equations (\ref{eq:UvonZ}) and (\ref{eq:EW_Gl_U}) form a self-consistent eigenvalue problem similar to the one dimensional Schr{\"o}dinger equation of a particle in a potential $U(z)$.
+Equations (\ref{eq:UvonZ}) and (\ref{eq:EW_Gl_U}) form a self-consistent eigenvalue problem similar to the one dimensional Schrödinger equation of a particle in a potential $U(z)$.
 The numerical solution of this problem is the content of the following subsection.